Vitamin D 25-oh total (Testing Vitamin D2 & D3) is for testing vitamin D2 & D3 In Dried Blood Spots.

 Detects deficiencies in Vitamin D (independently monitoring both Vitamin D2 and D3 status by LC-MS/MS) as a potential cause of health problems ranging from osteoporosis to cardiovascular disease.

-Most people are familiar with vitamin D’s role in preventing rickets in children and in helping the body absorb calcium from the diet.
+Most people are familiar with vitamin D’s role in preventing rickets in children and helping the body absorb calcium from the diet.

 Recently, research has shown that vitamin D is important in protecting the body from a wide range of diseases.
 Disorders linked with vitamin D deficiency include:

 - How and when to Collect your saliva

 - Some autoimmune diseases, such as multiple Sclerosis

 - Rheumatoid Arthritis

 - Type I Diabetes & Type II Diabetes

 - Breast and Colon Cancer (linked to Vitamin D Deficiency)